-If you need someone to help you navigate these resources, contact Assitant Dean Carmina Ciancuilli or Student Life Assistant Director Kari Scott.
-One of us will gladly assist you in figuring out what resources are available to help you and how to get back to where you need to be to concentrate on your studies.
+If you need someone to help you navigate these resources, contact David Logan, Director of Academic Advising, or Assistant Director of Studnent Life, Kari Scott.
+They will gladly assist you in figuring out what resources are available to help you and how to get back to where you need to be to concentrate on your studies.

 Considering leaning on Tuttleman Counseling Services for help keeping your head together.
 Drop in hours are everyday.
 Do not hesitate to tell them you're in crisis.